 - EDuke32 - The best source port for Duke Nukem 3D.
 Be sure to grab the latest synthesis builds for the latest cutting edge features.
 Like metadata loop point tags.

 Duke Nukem 3D Megaton Edition - Official release on Steam by General Arcade.
 Duke3D SC-55 V4.0 soundtrack comes included!Discontinued.
 However, if you bought it before it was taken down, you're lucky!

 - xDuke - A simple but very efficient port

-- ZDoom - Popular source port for Doom.
+- ZDoom/GZDoom - Popular source port for Doom.
 Supports OGG, FLAC, MP3, MOD, MID, SPC, and many more music formats.
-The latest builds include support for metadata loop tags for seamless playback.

 - Chocolate Doom () - Authentic port of Doom without any bells or whistles.
 Make sure to get the latest build from the development section for the latest features!

 - Doomsday Engine - Another highly popular source port with music pack support.